 Civil marriage celebration

 Once the preparatory procedure is complete, the civil registry office notifies the fiancés of the legal deadlines for celebration their marriage.
-The marriage celebration can take place no earlier than 10 days and no later than 3 months after notification that the preparatory procedure is complete.
+The marriage celebration can take place within 3 months of notification that the preparatory procedure is complete.

 If the celebration is held in the City of Geneva, it can take place from Monday to Friday and on certain Saturdays for citizens or residents of Geneva.
 All information concerning the celebration as well as the possible dates and times for a celebration in the City of Geneva can be found on the following procedures page: Celebrating a marriage.